poissonconsulting/streamnetwork/README.md

     channels)
   - child_p (double of proportion between 0 and 1 of way up parent
     stream)
+  - start_year (integer) to allow for changes at freshet in any given year (child streams will also have to have their parent_p updated)
+  - ds_elevation
+  - gradient
+  - sinuosity
   - other columns are preserved and can be used to filter etc

   Notes

   - The stream distance in m can be obtained by multiplying the xx_p by the stream_length.
+  - Streams with sections that are temporarily or permanently dry or that flow through lakes should be included for calculation of stream measures but coded as such in the section table.
   - There must be no cycles!

 Points Points on the stream network are stored as one or more tibbles